Activating Machines

 ioreg -rd1 -c IOPlatformExpertDevice

-A machine can always be deactivated in the event that a device ID changes due to hardware or operating system changes.
+A machine can always be deactivated in the event that a fingerprint changes due to hardware, network or operating system changes.

 How to activate a device